PvPClt/project/pivo_en.md

 **Putin** (nodding):

-— I thank you.
+— Thank you.
 This is our shared victory.
 Special thanks to my faithful dog, Anubis.
 He's a good boy.

 (Anubis wags his tail, embarrassed.)